Current Economic Situation in North Korea

 In response to these economic difficulties, North Korean leader Kim Jong Un has initiated domestic development projects.
 Notably, the “Regional Development 20×10 Policy” aims to modernize agriculture and rural communities by establishing modernized factories in at least 20 remote counties annually over the next decade.

-Also, a five-year plan launched in 2021 seeks to construct 50,000 new homes in Pyongyang, with 10,000 apartments built each year.
+Additionally, a five-year plan launched in 2021 seeks to construct 50,000 new homes in Pyongyang, with 10,000 apartments built each year.

 On the international front, North Korea has sought to strengthen economic ties with allies such as Russia.
 High-level talks in Pyongyang have led to agreements on expanding economic cooperation, including increased charter flights to promote tourism.

-This partnership aims to alleviate some of North Korea's economic pressures and reduce its isolation on the global stage.
+This partnership aims to alleviate some of North Korea’s economic pressures and reduce its isolation on the global stage.
+Military exports to Russia, including ammunition and potentially troops for the conflict in Ukraine, have become a significant revenue source for the regime.

 The State of Crypto Adoption in North Korea